riteshharjani/linux/Documentation/filesystems/vfs.rst

 	->alloc_inode was defined and simply undoes anything done by ->alloc_inode.

+``free_inode``
+	This is the last part of resource freeing for inode done in RCU-delayed way.
+This is called at the end by destroy_inode method using call_rcu, mostly to free FS specific inodep cache object.

 ``dirty_inode``
 	this method is called by the VFS to mark an inode dirty.